SebastianSzturo/dokku-cli/README.md

   dokku ps:rebuild                                 # Rebuild the app
-  dokku ps:restart                                 # Restart the app container dokku ps:start                                   # Start the app container dokku run <cmd>                                  # Run a one-off command in the environment of the app dokku ssh                                        # Start an SSH session as root user dokku url                                        # Show the first URL for the app
+  dokku ps:restart                                 # Restart the app container dokku ps:start                                   # Start the app container dokku ps:scale                                   # List the current scale of Procfile processes dokku ps:scale proc1=scale1 [proc2=scale2 ...]   # Scale one or more Procfile processes
+  dokku run <cmd>                                  # Run a one-off command in the environment of the app dokku ssh                                        # Start an SSH session as root user dokku url                                        # Show the first URL for the app